Augustakit/REVERSE/README.md

 4.This mod may conflict with vehicle modifications, mod URL: https://community.veniceunleashed.net/t/vehicle-modifications-fov-camera-position-disable-threshold/3385

+5.If you restart the map or the module fails in the next round, use the old modules `ReverseChaseCamOld` and `PlaneUniqueCameraOld`, which are cumbersome but very stable

-5.Finally, I would like to thank Mr Janssent for his technical guidance and support, I was able to complete this mod under Janssent.
+6.Finally, I would like to thank Mr Janssent for his technical guidance and support, I was able to complete this mod under Janssent.
 Mr Janssent's Github page: https://github.com/J4nssent

 ## Part of the picture show
 ![1](https://github.com/user-attachments/assets/8a98ca9a-ed1f-445e-b0cf-11c36d1f98d2)